 Sweden regularly reports hate crime data to ODIHR.
 Sweden's criminal law contains a general penalty-enhancement provision.
 Sweden includes defamation, hate speech and discrimination crimes in its data.
 Hate crime data are collected by the National Council for Crime Prevention and are based on information from the police and the prosecution authority.
 Since 2012, the number of hate crime cases is estimated based on a statistical sample of police reports.
 Hate crime reports are published annually.
-Victimization surveys, used to measure unreported crime, are also conducted annually.
+Three different victimization surveys, used to measure unreported hate crime, are conducted regularly.

-The Swedish Association of Local Authorities and Regions and the Equality Ombudsman's Office co-ordinate collaboration, exchange of experiences and networking among local authorities in order to improve local responses to hate crimes.
+The Swedish Association of Local Authorities and Regions and the Equality Ombudsman's Office continued collaboration, exchange of experiences and networking among local authorities in order to improve local responses to hate crimes.

 ODIHR observes that Sweden has not reported information on sentenced hate crime cases to ODIHR.